 As the early access launch of Overwatch 2 draws near, so too does the game’s very first season.
 From new maps and modes to an entirely fresh Battle Pass system, here’s a full rundown on everything coming in Overwatch 2 Season 1.

-Six years on from the first game’s launch and three years since its reveal, Overwatch 2 is very much real and finally locked in for an early access release.
+Six years on from the first game’s launch and three years since its reveal, Overwatch 2 is very much real and finally locked in for an early access release on October 4.
 As part of the highly-anticipated follow-up, the free-to-play title is now set to incorporate a proper seasonal model for the first time in series history.

-This means new content is guaranteed to arrive at regular intervals with new heroes, maps, and of course, plenty of cosmetics all arrive with each passing season.
+This means new content is guaranteed to arrive at regular intervals with new heroes, maps, and of course, plenty of cosmetics all arriving with each passing season.

 - Overwatch 2 Season 1 release date

 - What’s coming in Overwatch 2 Season 1?

 Overwatch 2 Season 1 is set to kick off the very day the game launches in early access on Tuesday, October 4, 2022.

 As soon as players jump into the release build of the game, all relevant Season 1 content will be live right away including maps, heroes, and of course, the season’s Battle Pass.

 This first season is expected to run for nine weeks in total, spanning October 4, 2022 to December 6, 2022.

 By the time Overwatch 2 releases in full later this year, it’ll mark a 930-day gap between new hero launches.
 The long wait will be rewarded with three new characters simultaneously, however, rather than just a singular addition.